The Texas Chainsaw Massacre (franchise)

-The Texas Chainsaw Massacre is an American horror franchise consisting of nine slasher films, comics, and a video game adaptation of the original film.
-The franchise focuses on the cannibalistic spree killer Leatherface and his family, who terrorize unsuspecting visitors to their territories in the desolate Texas countryside, typically killing and subsequently cooking them.
-The original film was released in 1974, directed and produced by Tobe Hooper and written by Hooper and Kim Henkel.
-Hooper and Henkel were involved in three of the later films.
+The Texas Chainsaw Massacre is an American horror franchise created by Kim Henkel and Tobe Hooper.
+It consists of nine films, comics, a novel, and two video game adaptations.
+The franchise focuses on the cannibalistic spree killer Leatherface (who uses a chainsaw as his signature weapon) and his family, who terrorize unsuspecting visitors to their territories in the desolate Texas countryside, typically killing and subsequently cooking them.
 The film series has grossed over $252 million at the worldwide box office.

 Films

 The Texas Chain Saw Massacre, released in 1974, written and directed by Tobe Hooper, was the first and most successful entry in the series.
 It is considered to be the first of the 1970s slasher films, and originated a great many of the clichés seen in countless later low-budget slashers.
 Its plot concerns a family of cannibals living in rural Texas, who abduct customers from their gas station.
 The film's most notable character, Leatherface, is one of the most well-known villains in cinema history, notable for his masks made of human skin, his blood-soaked butcher's apron and the chainsaw he wields.
 Although the film is marketed as a true story, it does not depict actual events, and is instead (as with the film Psycho) inspired by notorious killer Ed Gein, who acted alone and did not use a chainsaw.

 The Texas Chainsaw Massacre 2 (1986) is set 13 years after the events of the first film.
 Although it managed to recoup its relatively small budget, the film was not considered a financial success.
 Since its initial release, however, it has developed a cult following of its own.
-Unlike its predecessor, which combined minimal gore with a documentary-style nature, the sequel is a comedic horror film, filled with black humor and various gore effects created by make-up maestro Tom Savini.
+Unlike its predecessor, which combined minimal gore with a documentary-style nature, the sequel is a comedic horror film, filled with black humour and various gore effects created by make-up maestro Tom Savini.
 The film features an appearance by novelist Kinky Friedman as well as film critic Joe Bob Briggs.
 Briggs' cameo appearance was originally cut in editing, but was restored for the director's cut version of the film when it was released on DVD.

 Leatherface: The Texas Chainsaw Massacre III is a 1990 follow-up to the previous two films.
 It stars Kate Hodge, Ken Foree, and Viggo Mortensen and was directed by Jeff Burr.
 At the time, this was considered to be the first of several sequels in the series to be produced by New Line Cinema, but was not a commercial success, and New Line had no further involvement in the series.
-Texas Chainsaw Massacre: The Next Generation (1995) is the fourth and final film in the original series.
-Though it was shelved by Columbia Pictures after initial screenings, the film was released in 1997 after stars Renée Zellweger and Matthew McConaughey gained notoriety.